rfgiusti/timebox/README.md

 TimeBox is a procedural library that implements data structures and functions for the evaluation of time series classification methods.

-Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Except for third-party material included in this software, TimeBox is licensed under the Apache License, Version 2.0 (the "License"); you may not use TimeBox except in compliance with the License.
 You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0

 This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

-In essence, please feel free to copy, modify, and share this software, as long as you keep it licensed under "Apache License 2.0" and mantain any copyright/authorship/license notices that are currently present.
-If you make any substantial modifications to the source and would like to share them (*i.e.*, anything other than a small bugfix), please make sure the people you are sharing your modifications with understand that you are sharing a modified version of my software and they have been informed of the original source.
+Third-party material is included in this software in respect to their license terms, which are transcribed in THIRD-PARTY.txt.
+Please see those license terms before using this software.

 **Table of Contents**: